-If there are telltale signs that this is an allergic reaction, your dermatologist may order a test called the “patch test.”
+If there are telltale signs what you’re experiencing is an allergic reaction, your dermatologist may order a test called the “patch test.”
 Patch testing can help identify everyday substances to which a person is allergic.

-Before prescribing a treatment plan, a dermatologist considers the type of eczema, extent and severity of the eczema, patient’s medical history, and a number of other factors.
+Before prescribing a treatment plan, a dermatologist considers the type of eczema, extent and severity, patient’s medical history, and a number of other factors.
 Medication and other therapies will be prescribed as needed to: